jatinchowdhury18/ADAA/README.md

 able to compare the effectiveness and computational cost of using different ADAA algorithms, in a practical context.

-Currently this repo contains a single audio plugin: a distortion effect using the `tanh` nonlinearity.
-The nonlinearity is implemented 6 ways:
+Currently this repo contains a distortion effect built as an audio plugin (VST3/AU), using the `tanh` and "hard clipping" nonlinearities.
+Each nonlinearity is implemented 6 ways:

-- plain `tanh`
+- standard implementation
-- `tanh` w/ 1st-order ADAA
+- 1st-order ADAA
-- `tanh` w/ 2nd-order ADAA (WIP)
+- 2nd-order ADAA
-- Lookup-table `tanh`
+- Lookup-table
-- Lookup-table `tanh` w/ 1st-order ADAA
+- Lookup-table w/ 1st-order ADAA
-- Lookup-table `tanh` w/ 2nd-order ADAA (WIP)
+- Lookup-table w/ 2nd-order ADAA

 Using these implementations, in conjunction with 2x, 4x, or 8x oversampling, you can choose the optimal algorithm for your use